Answer, It depends!

 What is it worth when we're done?

-It may not be worth as much as you spend on it ..... but the cost of ownership compared to a new boat of conventional construction is better.
+It may not be worth as much as you spend on it.
+But neither is your car, or a new boat!
+You have a choice to write a check for the restoration/maintenance OR for the Depreciation; and the cost of ownership compared to a new boat of conventional construction is better.

 In this scenario: